GuOlival/ToDo-App/README.md

-## ToDo Application
+# ToDo Application

-Store at Firebase Cloud tasks that were add by users.
+Application made with Flutter that

-# What work at app?
+## Avaible features
 - Store tasks at cloud
 - Login system with authentication in Firebase
 - Register system